Report an Error

 The Radeon SDR was a graphics card by ATI, launched in June 2000.
 Built on the 180 nm process, and based on the Rage 6 graphics processor, in its Radeon variant, the card supports DirectX 7.0.
 The Rage 6 graphics processor is a relatively small chip with a die area of only 97 mm² and 30 million transistors.
 It features 2 pixel shaders and 1 vertex shaders, 6 texture mapping units and 2 ROPs.
 Due to the lack of unified shaders you will not be able to run recent games at all (which require unified shader/DX10+ support).
 ATI has placed 32 MB SDR memory on the card, which are connected using a 128-bit memory interface.
 The GPU is operating at a frequency of 166 MHz, memory is running at 166 MHz.

-Being a single-slot card, its power draw is rated at 23 W maximum.
+Being a single-slot card, the ATI Radeon SDR does not require any additional power connector, its power draw is rated at 23 W maximum.
 Display outputs include: 1x VGA.
 Radeon SDR is connected to the rest of the system using an AGP 4x interface.

 ||Jun 1st, 2000